janpaepke/ScrollMagic/README.md

 * extensive debugging and logging capabilities

 ScrollMagic takes an object oriented approach using a controller for each scroll container and multiple "scroll scenes" to define what should happen at what point in time.
 While this offers a great deal of control it might be a little confusing, if you're just starting out with javascript.
-If you don't really care about any of the points above and are just looking for a simple solution to implement basic css animations I would strongly recommend taking a look at the awesome [skrollr](http://prinzhorn.github.io/skrollr/) project.
+If the above points are not crucial for you and you are just looking for a simple solution to implement basic css animations I would strongly recommend taking a look at the awesome [skrollr](http://prinzhorn.github.io/skrollr/) project.
 It almost solely relys on element attributes and thus requires minimal to no javascript knowledge.

 ## Installation
 Aside from [jQuery](http://jquery.com/) make sure you have loaded the [Greensock Animation Plattform (TweenMax)](http://www.greensock.com/gsap-js/).